mathie/mathie.github.io/_drafts/keybase.markdown

 The traditional way to exchange public keys -- and therefore allow trustworthy, secure, communication over the Internet -- is to meet in person.
-We'd meet up, prove who we each were to the other's satisfaction (often with some Government-issued photographic ID), and exchange bits of bits which had, written or printed, a PGP fingerprint.
+We'd meet up, prove who we each were to the other's satisfaction (often with some Government-issued photographic ID), and exchange bits of paper which had, written or printed, a PGP fingerprint.
 This is a shorter, easier to verify (and type!) representation of your PGP public key.
 For example, my public key's fingerprint is: